w3c/wcag-act-rules/content/rules/afw4f7/proposed.md

 #### Failed Example 2

-<a class="example-link" title="Failed Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/afw4f7/e8f3acb1dc814b8b815c69b7150cdea67d5bd98e.html">Open in a new tab</a>
+<a class="example-link" title="Failed Example 2" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/afw4f7/e8f3acb1dc814b8b815c69b7150cdea67d5bd98e.html">Open in a new tab</a>

 This light gray text has a contrast ratio between 1.2:1 and 2.3:1 on the white to blue gradient background.